frovedis/frovedis/doc/manual/python/linalg/scalapack.md

     node = 0, local_num_row = 3, local_num_col = 3, type = 2, descriptor = 1 1 3 3 3 3 0 0 3 3 3
     val = -7.54902 -1.5098 -0.72549 2.68627 1.13725 0.156863 -1 0 0

+**Note:- 'dtype' for the wrapper function and FrovedisBlockcyclicMatrix instance must be same during computation.
+Otherwise, it will raise an excpetion.**

 __Return Value__
 1. **If 'a' and 'b' are python inputs such as numpy matrices and dtype = np.float32**:
      - It returns a tuple **(lu, piv, x, rs_stat)** where,
-       - **lu**: It is a numpy matrix having float (float32) type values and containing the LU factor of input 'a'.
+       - **lu**: It is a numpy matrix having float (float32) type values (by default) and containing the LU factor of input 'a'.
+In case 'overwrite_a' is enabled, then dtype for the matrix will depend on input 'a' dtype.
        - **piv**: It returns an instance of GetrfResult containing server side pointer of pivot array.
-       - **x**: It is also a numpy matrix having float (float32) type values and containing the solution matrix.
+       - **x**: It is also a numpy matrix having float (float32) type values (by default) and containing the solution matrix.
+In case 'overwrite_b' is enabled, then dtype for the matrix will depend on input 'b' dtype.
        - **rs_stat**: It returns an integer containing status (info) of native scalapack dgetrs.
 2. **If 'a' and 'b' are python inputs such as numpy matrices and dtype = np.float64**:
      - It returns a tuple **(lu, piv, x, rs_stat)** where,
-       - **lu**: It is a numpy matrix having double (float64) type values and containing the LU factor of input 'a'.
+       - **lu**: It is a numpy matrix having double (float64) type values (by default) and containing the LU factor of input 'a'.
+In case 'overwrite_a' is enabled, then dtype for the matrix will depend on input 'a' dtype.
        - **piv**: It returns an instance of GetrfResult containing server side pointer of pivot array.
-       - **x**: It is also a numpy matrix having double (float64) type values and containing the solution matrix.
+       - **x**: It is also a numpy matrix having double (float64) type values (by default) and containing the solution matrix.
+In case 'overwrite_b' is enabled, then dtype for the matrix will depend on input 'b' dtype.
        - **rs_stat**: It returns an integer containing status (info) of native scalapack dgetrs.
 3. **If 'a' and 'b' are instances of FrovedisBlockcyclicMatrix:**
      - It returns a tuple **(lu, piv, x, rs_stat)** where,